-AP STATISTICS 📟
+AP STATISTICS

-10 Credits (#15413), Grades 11-12 predominantly, with special exceptions for Grade 10
+10 Credits (#15413), Grade 10, with special exceptions, Grades 11-12 predominantly.

 Advanced Placement Statistics is a yearlong course for students who are interested in studying statistics in depth.
 The AP Statistics course will prepare students to take the AP Statistics exam.
 Emphasis will be given to real-world applications in a variety of disciplines, including medicine, business, education, political science, psychology, sports, and entertainment.
 Major topics will include: